Pragya-intern/NLP_Final_Project/README.md

 # Creating sequences

-# Encoding sequences using Keras Tokenizer from kera.preprocessing.text
+# Encoding sequences using Keras Tokenizer from keras.preprocessing.text

 # Separating X and y and performing one-hot encoding